jobright-ai/2025-Education-New-Grad/README.md

-# Daily Intern Jobs in Education%20and%20Training by Jobright.ai
+# Daily Intern Jobs in Education and Training by Jobright.ai